nicolabergamaschi/ComfyUI-ZDefocus-pro/README.md

 **---- This node has been completly vibe-coded by Claude in order to recreate a similar tool
      to ZDefocus in Nuke.
 The aim is to be able to define the level of Depth of field based on a normalised depth-map.
-THIS NODE IS BY NO MEAN PERFECT and I woudl really appriciate the support and collaboration of whoever would like to refine it and fix it, I just started my journey and aeger to learn from seasoned developers ----**
+THIS NODE IS BY NO MEAN PERFECT and I would really appriciate the support and collaboration of whoever would like to refine it and fix it, I just started my journey and aeger to learn from experienced developers :) ----**

 Depth-based defocus node with:
 - **Aperture control (f-number)** for realistic DoF behavior.